 A. With very few exceptions, the revenue generated in these self-funded areas is required to be spent in those areas.
 Patient revenue at the U-M Health System must be used to pay expenses in the health system.
 Donors often specify how their gifts to the university be spent.

-For example, the U-M endowment actually is a collection of about 9,100 separate funds.
+For example, the U-M endowment actually is a collection of more than 10,500 separate funds.
 One quarter of those funds is designated to support work at the U-M Health System and can only be used to support research, patient care or other purposes specified by the donors.
 About 22 percent of the endowment is specified for student financial aid.

 Athletics does make an annual contribution to the university’s fund for need-based financial aid, in addition to paying for all athletic scholarships.
 It’s important to note that these areas are not supported by any tuition dollars.